 Reduced air activity, troops disengaged, India-China move at brisk pace for long lasting peace

-New Delhi, June 11: The situation along the Line of Control has calmed down considerably, with both India and China engaging in dialogue.
+New Delhi, June 11: The situation along the Line of Control (LoC) has calmed down considerably, with both India and China engaging in dialogue.

 The cool down began following the Lt.
 General level talks that were held on Saturday.